How to train for the Everest Base Camp Trek

 Professional Guidance

-If you aren’t confident in your posture without implementing training aids or advancing your fitness goals safely, you may consider hiring a personal trainer.
-They can provide one-on-one coaching and assist in building a program.
+If you aren't confident in your posture without implementing training aids or advancing your fitness goals safely, you may consider hiring a personal trainer.
+They can provide one-on-one coaching and help build a program.

 Hiking Practice